Getting your Ps

 When you get your P1 licence, you have to obey the following conditions:

-As a P2 driver, you no longer need to display P plates and can drive at the posted speed limit.
+As a P2 driver, you can drive at the posted speed limit.
 However, you must: